-Steel is 100 % recyclable, which means it can be re-melted to produce material of the same quality an infinite amount of times.
-The iron atoms are indestructible, and therefore steel can be produced from recycled steel without compromising the quality.
+Steel is 100 % recyclable, which means it can be re-melted to produce new steel of the same quality an infinite amount of times.
+The iron atoms are indestructible, and therefore steel can be produced from recycled steel scrap without compromising the quality.
 For every newly produced ton of steel using recycled material 1100 kg of iron ore and 600 kg of coal can be conserved as well as energy savings of 74 %, compared with the same process using raw materials.
 Ovako steel consists of 97,2 % recycled steel.

 Ovako products consist of an average of 97,2 % recycled steel scrap, which is a very high content.
 If just considering the source for iron, it is from over 99 % recycled steel scrap.
 Ovako mills recycle their own steel scrap, as well as scrap from downstream manufacturing industries and end-of-life products, to conserve energy, emissions and natural resources.
 By using recycled steel, the Earth’s valuable resources are conserved, no virgin material has to be used and it diverts useful materials from going to landfills.
 This makes us an important part of the circular economy.